-Executive
+- Executive

-Communications
+- Communications

-Most of Legal
+- Most of Legal

-Development
+- Development (most Development staff charge directly to the Development Fund; only certain staff and functions in this department are indirect charges)

-Finance
+- Finance

-Purchasing
+- Purchasing

-Human Resources
+- Human Resources

-Most of Housing Finance and Asset Management
+- Most of Housing Finance and Asset Management (based on functions, this staff is split among indirect cost, direct charge to the capital budget and charges to MTW direct property services)

-Administration staff and related expenses of the Housing Operations Department that cannot be identified to a specific cost objective.
+- Administration staff and related expenses of the Housing Operations Department that cannot be identified to a specific cost objective

-SHA Indirect Service Fee - Base, Derivation and Allocation
+Indirect service fee: Base, derivation and allocation

-SHA has established an Indirect Services Fee (IS; ISF) based on anticipated indirect costs for the fiscal year.
+SHA has established an Indirect Services Fee (ISF) based on anticipated indirect costs for the fiscal year.
 Per the requirements of 2 CFR 200, the ISF is determined in a reasonable and consistent manner based on total units and leased vouchers.
 Thus, the ISF is calculated as a per-housing-unit or per-leased-voucher fee per month charged to each program.
 Please see Attachment 2 to review SHA's Indirect Services Fee Plan.